 The questionnaire ends at 77 months and 30 days, so the system will not allow for a questionnaire to be completed if a child is older than that.
-Teachers should select "Child older than age cutoff" under "Reason for not participating" on a child's profile page in ASQ Online.
+Schools should create a Child Profile and select "Child older than age cutoff" under "Reason for not participating" on a child's profile page in ASQ Online.